 Regulatory Monitoring and Evaluation Group

-This group is responsible for compliance, audit, enforcement, performance evaluation, reporting and the administration of the Retailer Energy Productivity Scheme.
+This group is responsible for compliance, monitoring and enforcement, performance reporting and evaluation, Local Government advice, and Retailer Energy Productivity Scheme (REPS) administration.